 One area that has seen particular growth is treating heel pain.
 Heel pain is one of the most common complaints that drive people to seek professional podiatric help.
 It can also become chronic and hard to eliminate if you don’t come in soon enough.
 That is why Dr. Craig H. Thomajan DPM, FACFAS opened the Heel Pain Center within their podiatry office: they wanted to offer more targeted treatments to those suffering from uncomfortable heels.
 They recognized a need among their patients and found a way to meet it.

 Some of the foot care technology and techniques the doctors employ in the Heel Pain Center include:

 - Perinatal Tissue and Growth Factor Injection – We have embraced treatment options that are cutting-edge and have the potential to provide tremendous benefit to our patients.
-Amniotic fluid contains mesenchymal stem cells and growth factors that have anti-inflammatory effects, as well as self-regulating functions to tissue regeneration.
+The injectable tissue matrix contains a full spectrum of growth factors, proteins, and anti-inflammatory agents that help accelerate and regulate the regenerative process naturally.
+Furthermore, there is minimal risk of tissue rejection by the host due to the immune privilege of perinatal tissue.
 This material can be beneficial in treating osteoarthritis, tendinopathy, and other inflammatory conditions.
-Amniotic fluid has a full spectrum of growth factors and cellular components that help regulate the regenerative process naturally and presents minimal risks in a graft host reaction.

 - Orthotics – A traditional approach to correcting uncomfortable feet, prescription inserts are able to support foot structures and control any abnormal movement that may have led to the pain.
 These have been employed successfully by thousands of people.